dynamodb-toolbox/dynamodb-toolbox/README.md

 * limit (number) - maximum number of items to return
 * consistentRead (boolean) - run the query with/without consistent reads
 * index (string) - run the query against a different LSI or GSI
+* startKey (object) - this object will be used at the ExclusiveStartKey in the query

 The `sortKey` option is an object that looks like this:
 ```javascript